Bylaws of the Constitution of the Cañada College Academic Senate

 Section 3: The Executive Committee consists of either the Senate President or Vice President, along with at least two other members of the Academic Senate selected by the Academic Senate.

 Section 4: The Academic Senate may call upon faculty for the payment of professional dues to support the purposes of the Academic Senate as defined in its Constitution.
 However, professional dues are not to be a condition for eligibility to vote in Senate elections, and no sanctions are to be imposed upon faculty who do not pay such professional dues.
 Collection of voluntary dues payments shall be accomplished through payroll deduction.

-The president shall appoint an Election Committee subject to the approval of the Governing Council.
-This appointment should take place by the first Governing Council meeting in March.
-The Election Committee shall consist of at least 3 Senate members who represent multiple divisions and who are not running for Governing Council office.
+Section 1: The president shall appoint an Election Committee subject to the approval of the Academic Senate.
+This appointment should take place by the first Academic Senate meeting in March.
+The Election Committee shall consist of at least two Senate members who represent different divisions and who are not running for Senate office.
 The responsibilities of the Election Committee shall be to: